onflow/flow/flips/README.md

 ## FLIP process

 Before submitting a FLIP, it is a good idea to discuss your aims with project contributors and maintainers and get early feedback.
 Use the [Flow community forum](https://forum.onflow.org/) or [Discord server](https://discord.gg/flow).
-After writing the FLIP draft, get feedback from these experts before submitting it.
+After writing the FLIP draft, gather feedback from these experts before submitting it.

-1. Recruit a sponsor from the maintainers of the project which your FLIP concerns.
+1. _(Optional)_ Recruit a sponsor from the maintainers of the project for which your FLIP concerns.

+   You are not required to recruit a sponsor; this step is entirely optional.
+   However, a sponsor acts as a valuable resource who can streamline the review process and increase the likelihood of your FLIP being accepted.

-   Identify them in the FLIP, before posting the PR in step 2.
+   If you do recruit a sponsor, identify them in the FLIP before posting the PR in step 2.
-   If no sponsor is found you may still post the FLIP, but if within a month of posting the PR there is still no sponsor, it will be closed.

 2. Submit your FLIP as a pull request to [onflow/flow](https://github.com/onflow/flow).

    Name your FLIP file using the [template](./yyyymmdd-flip-template.md) `YYYYMMDD-descriptive-name.md`, where YYYYMMDD is the date of submission, and ‘descriptive-name’ relates to the title of your FLIP.
 For instance, if your FLIP is titled “Event Streaming API”, you might use the filename `20180531-event-streaming-api.md`.
 If you have images or other auxiliary files, create a directory of the form `YYYYMMDD-descriptive-name`